hendrixxD/ALT_School_Data_Engineering/First_Trimester_Exams/README.md

    6. to_dict: Returns a list of dictionaries representing expenses.

 ## How To Clone
- To clone this repository code, copy and paste the code below. i use ssh, so i am clicking on ssh then C@P the url below
+ To clone this repository code, copy and paste the code below. i use ssh, so i am clicking on ssh then C@P the url in step1 below
   ![clone](./img/clone.png)

 - Step 1